MVanDenburg92/Map_Art_App/README.md

 # Map Art App

 A Streamlit application that generates artistic map visualizations using OpenStreetMap data.
 See below example for preview of what you can do!
+Here's a link to the deployed app for your perusal as well! https://mapartapp.streamlit.app/

 <img src='images/street_map_adjusted_Boston.png'>